 Group Name Field - Name of the tag in an assertion that contains user groups.

 Skew Time (mins) - This option specifies the allowed clock skew in the number of minutes that the Citrix ADC ServiceProvider allows on an incoming assertion.

 Requested Authentication Context - exact

 Send Thumbprint - OFF

 Store SAML Response - OFF

-Similarily, create a corresponding SAML policy and bind it to the authentication virtual server.
+Similarly, create a corresponding SAML policy and bind it to the authentication-virtual server.

 nsapimgr_wr.sh -ys call="ns_saml_dont_send_subject"